Mindfulness tips for working from home

-Whether you’re working from home or self-isolating, this ‘new normal’ presents its own unique challenges.
-We all need a simple daily routine, infused with nourishing practices to lift our mood and energy levels and keep us feeling connected.
-Mindfulness techniques can be a great way to keep us all anchored in calm with no extra time, energy or expense required.
+While some have returned to work either partially or full-time, many still find themselves working from home.
+This ‘new normal’ presents its own unique challenges.
+We all need a simple daily routine, infused with habits that lift our mood and energy levels, and keep us feeling connected.
+Mindfulness techniques can be a great way to keep us all anchored in calm, with no extra time, energy or expense required.

 What is mindfulness?